11 Best Hotels in Wan Chai, Hong Kong

 Grand Hyatt Hong Kong

-$$$ | 1 Harbour Rd., Hong Kong, Hong Kong
+$$$$ | 1 Harbour Rd., Hong Kong, Hong Kong

 A direct connection to the Hong Kong Convention and Exhibition Centre makes this a business-first hotel, but leisure travelers also enjoy the elegant rooms, with sweeping harbor views and luxurious touches such as an oversize square bathtub and mirror TV.
-The restaurants are excellent, in particular One Harbour Road; the handsome Grand Hyatt Steakhouse; and Tiffin, with a legendary dessert buffet and live music performances.
+The restaurants are excellent, in particular One Harbour Road; the handsome Grand Hyatt Steakhouse; and Tiffin, with its legendary buffet spread and live music performances.
 Sports facilities include a curvaceously beautiful pool, 400-meter jogging track, children's playground, and some rent-by-the-hour facilities such as a driving range and tennis and squash courts.

 Pros